 I hold degrees in Political Science from Friedrich Schiller University Jena (M.A., B.A.) and have studied as a graduate exchange student in Michigan and South Korea.
 My master’s thesis was awarded the Jena Political Science Department’s best thesis award in 2016.
 Before joining Oxford, I taught classes in political science at Jena.

 2024.
 HK Beck, E Hanelt, V Wintermantel.
 ‘Was wäre, wenn…?
 Zur Verwundbarkeit der Demokratie in Thüringen’.
 Aus Politik und Zeitgeschichte 2024(33–35), 29–34.
+Open access.

 2023.
 E Hanelt.
 ‘Review of: From Development to Democracy: The Transformations of Modern Asia (Dan Slater and Joseph Wong)’.
 Democratization 30(3), 543–545.